sinclairzx81/typebox/readme.md

 ### Check

-Use the Check function to test if a value is of a given type.
+Use the Check function to type check a value

 ```typescript
 const T = Type.Object({ x: Type.Number() })